Dr Craig Billington is a Science Leader in ESR’s Risk and Social Systems Group.

 He is a part of the Science Leadership Team at the NZ-China Food Protection Network (https://www.crcc.nz/food-protection(external link)) and a Member of the NZ Food Safety Science Research Centre (https://www.nzfssrc.org.nz/(external link)).

 Craig is working with ESR researcher Liping Pang(external link) to develop innovative new ways to track environmental water pollution and to create pathogen mimics that will improve the design and management of plumbing systems.

-Craig earned his PhD in molecular microbiology at the University of Canterbury.
-He went on to serve as a research assistant at Lincoln University, before returning to the University of Canterbury as a Postdoctoral Fellow.
+Craig earned his PhD in microbial molecular biology at the University of Canterbury.
+He went on to work on meat science at Lincoln University, then mitochondria engineering at the University of Canterbury, before joining ESR Food Safety Group in 2003.